ishu9555/aws-terraform/README.md

 ## Uninstall/Destroy Objects

-- Use `terraform destroy` command for destroying all objects mentioned in congig file.
+- Use `terraform destroy` command for destroying all objects mentioned in config file.
 If we want to remove specific object then we can use `terraform destroy -target aws_<resource_name>.<name_mentioned_maintf>`.However it is not the best practice, always try to keep your config file updated as per the infra required.

 ```bash
 terraform destroy